JSpenJS17/tetris/README.md

 ## Description
 Tetris for Linux and Windows terminal.

-Tested in Windows 11, MacOS, Ubuntu 22.04, and Oracle Linux 9.4.
+Tested in Windows 11 and Ubuntu 22.04.

 Adheres to the 2009 Tetris Handbook.